Theego99/yamaneko-research/animal-detection/README.txt

 1 in 80 frames will result in a ~11s processing time per 10s video but it might miss some animals at a high threshold so anything over .35 is not recommended

+placing of the camera is very important, the AI is not good at discerning the plastic/metallic cords used as delimitors by the farmers, so its critical that none of these will be recorded by the trap camera